OceanLabs/slate/source/includes/_docs.md

 Square Stickers<span class="attribute-type">stickers_square</span> | Fun personalised square stickers.
 Just peel them off and stick them on
 Circle Stickers<span class="attribute-type">stickers_circle</span> | Fun personalised circle stickers.
 Just peel them off and stick them on
 Greetings Cards<span class="attribute-type">greeting_cards</span> | Our greetings cards are printed on thick premium card stock and once folded, form a 14.8 cm square
 Frames<span class="attribute-type">frames_50cm frames_50cm_2x2 frames_50cm_3x3 frames_50cm_4x4</span> | The perfect way to show off your most loved photos.
-They come in various configurations allowing between one and sixteen images to printed and enclosed within a wooden frame
+They come in various configurations allowing between one and sixteen images to printed and enclosed within a wooden frame (Available UK only).
 A1 Poster<span class="attribute-type">a1_poster<br />a1_poster_35<br />a1_poster_54<br />a1_poster_70</span> | Our large format poster prints are printed on 190 GSM sheets with a satin finish.
 Various templates are available from single images to photo collages.
 They are delivered worldwide in sturdy cardboard tubes
 A2 Poster<span class="attribute-type">a2_poster<br />a2_poster_24<br />a2_poster_35<br />a2_poster_54</span> | Our large format poster prints are printed on 190 GSM sheets with a satin finish.
 Various templates are available from single images to photo collages.
 They are delivered worldwide in sturdy cardboard tubes
 A3 Poster<span class="attribute-type">a3_poster</span> | Our large format poster prints are printed on 190 GSM sheets with a satin finish.
 They are delivered worldwide in sturdy cardboard tubes